Michaela Kubacki

 Course Description

 This course provides an introduction into ordinary differential equations (ODEs) with an emphasis on linear and nonlinear systems using analytical, qualitative, and numerical techniques.
 Topics will include separation of variables, integrating factors, eigenvalue method, linearization, bifurcation theory, and numerous applications.
 In this course, we will introduce MATLAB programming skills and develop them through the semester.
-(MATH 0122 and MATH 0200 or by waiver) (formerly MATH 0225) 3 hrs. lect./disc.
+(MATH 0122 or equivalent, and MATH 0200.)
+3 hrs. lect./disc.

 Terms Taught